rydmike/flex_color_picker/README.md

 ```

 If you need to update the `ColorPicker` externally, just pass in a new value to the `color` property.
-In the above example you could just give the state variable `myColor` a new value from some other place than
+In the above example you could give the state variable `myColor` a new value from some other place than
 the above `onColorChanged` callback, and call `setState`.
 The [live Web demo](https://rydmike.com/flexcolorpicker/)
-includes an example of how you can update the `ColorPicker` from other widget interactions,
+includes an example of how you can update the `ColorPicker` via other widget interactions,
-or even remote control it completely from another `ColorPicker` opened as a dialog.
+or even remote control, or mirror it completely from another **FlexColorPicker** opened as a dialog.

 ### Enabled Color Pickers